ras52017/Amazon_Vine_Analysis/README.md

 Per the summary,

 There is a total number of reviews of 2,634,537.
 Of this number, 1,656,481 vine stars with a rating of 5 stars. and 978,056 reviews that did not have a 5 star rating.
 Paid vine star with a 5 star rating is 125, unpaid vine 5 star ratings is 18,246.
 There were 1,638,110 who do not fall under the category of paid or unpdaid but had 5 stars.
 Also, just about 0.1% of reviewers constitute the paid vine category and 1.1% constitute the unpaid category.
+There is no bias in my opinion since the paid and unpaid cocategories together constitutes less than 2% of the total 5 star vine reviewers.
+It will be interesting to know how long the reviewers have been vine members to understan how that can impact their decision to review or otherwise.